 If you’re currently struggling with this issue, this article will provide you with a list of effective troubleshooting steps.
 Below you have a list of methods that other affected users have used in order to resolve the issue.
 Please follow each potential fix in order until you discover a solution that fixes the Shockwave Flash Player for you.
 Let’s begin.

-Method 1: Update Chrome to latest version
+Method 1: Update Chrome to the latest version

-Keep in mind that older Google Chrome version would force the built-in Flash version even while the system-wide Flash was running.
+Keep in mind that the older Google Chrome version would force the built-in Flash version even while the system-wide Flash was running.
 This would end up creating crashes, unresponsive periods and general browser instability.
 Since Google has fixed this glitch, updating your browser to the latest version should resolve the issue if this is causing the crash.